sufkes/redcap_tools/README.md

 ## Installation
 All scripts require Python 2.7.

 Most of the scripts require the Python module "PyCap".
-See https://github.com/redcap-tools/PyCap
+See https://github.com/redcap-tools/PyCap .
+The latest version of PyCap is written for Python 3, and will not work with this project.
+PyCap version 1.0.2 works with this project (e.g. pip install pycap==1.0.2).

 PyCap requires the module "requests".
 See https://pypi.org/project/requests